davidmlentz/davidmlentz.github.io/monitoringLAMP2.md

 #### Configure the Agent

 To get information about your LAMP stack's database server performance, configure the Agent to enable MySQL integration.
-(Note: the commands below contain a placeholder password--`<mypassword>`--which you should replace with an appropriate password to use with your Datadog MySQL user account.)
+(Note: the commands below contain a placeholder password&mdash;`<mypassword>`&mdash;which you should replace with an appropriate password to use with your Datadog MySQL user account.)

 First, connect my MySQL as the root user and execute these queries: